Philip2024394/website-massage-/LEAD_GENERATION_SYSTEM_COMPLETE.md

 # Lead Generation System - Complete Implementation

 ## Overview
 A comprehensive pay-per-lead billing system for members (therapists, massage places, facial places) without active subscriptions.
-When members don't activate a paid plan after 30 days, they automatically switch to a lead-based model where they pay **Rp 50,000 per accepted lead**.
+When members don't activate a paid plan after 30 days, they automatically switch to a lead-based model where they pay **25% of the booking price per accepted lead**.

 ---